-It seems the words of Thucydides, a Greek war historian, surprisingly hold true on the roads of Bangkok: “The strong do what they can and the weak suffer what they must.”
+It seems that the words of Thucydides, a Greek war historian, surprisingly hold true on the roads of Bangkok: “The strong do what they can and the weak suffer what they must.”
 The middle class is in a position to choose whether to use a private car as long as the public transport system does not serve their needs, while the low-income population is left stranded – sometimes literally – with low-quality scheduled bus services.

 On the road, the strong also have to suffer what the weak endure.
-The more people turn away from the public bus, the more cars on the streets, thus increasing traffic congestion, polluting the environment, collectively worsening the city’s mobility, and affecting motorists and public bus users alike.
+The more people turn away from public bus, the more cars on the streets, thus increasing traffic congestion, polluting the environment, collectively worsening the city’s mobility, and affecting motorists and public bus users alike.

-An obvious solution, therefore, is to persuade private car users to use the public transport network, especially public bus services.
+An obvious solution; therefore, is to persuade private car users to use the public transport network, especially public bus services.
 An intended shift to rail system notwithstanding, if designed effectively, and a more efficient public bus network would be the main factor in increasing the city’s mobility.
 But the public bus network, with its higher flexibility and lower construction, maintenance and operation costs, might be more suitable for connecting Bangkok’s low-density suburbs to dense urban areas, where an expensive rail network would bury itself in financial losses.

 We might then ask, what does the existing bus network need to do to attract newcomers?
 We could derive that answer from the satisfaction level of its current passengers.
 In a survey conducted by Thailand Development Research Institute (TDRI), passengers were asked to give scores to the level of satisfaction of different aspects of public bus services.
 Results showed that the majority of passengers have a good perception of the overall bus service, with around 55% giving “satisfied” or “very satisfied” responses in the questionnaire.